USAFA-ECE/ece281-book/_sources/ICE/ICE5.md

 - Use VHDL to build a provided state diagram.
 - Write a testbench for a synchronous system to fully simulate the state machine's operation.

-### End State

-Provide a demo of your waveform to your instructor.

-You are not required to turn in ICE5; however, **ensure the following files are pushed to your repository**:

-1. VHDL files
-2. Waveform and waveform configuration files

 ## System Specification

 Your elevator controller will traverse four floors (numbered 1 to 4).